Ruthin: Demographics

+At the 2021 census, the community had a population of 5,698.
+Of the population over three years old, 38% could speak Welsh.
+The built up area covers a very similar area to the community; built up area populations were reported to the nearest five people, and Ruthin's built up area was reported to have a population of 5,700.

 Education

 The town's principal school is Ysgol Brynhyfryd (Brynhyfryd School), a comprehensive school for 11 to 18 year olds.
 Its Grade II listed building was built about 1830 as the home of local solicitor, before becoming in 1898 Ruthin County School for Girls.
 (The town's boys travelled five miles by train to Denbigh High School.)
 The school went co-educational in 1938, with feeder junior schools up to around six miles away.
 Building work in the 1950s and the early 1970s increased the number of pupils from 700 to 1000 in a few years, as the minimum school-leaving age rose from 15 to 16).
 In 2001–2002 the listed building became the Sixth Form Centre.
 The school's sports facilities, including the swimming pool, are used as the town's Leisure Centre.
 It also features a theatre and arts complex, Theatr John Ambrose, named after a headmaster of the school in the 1980s and 1990s.
 This was opened by the actor Rhys Ifans, a former pupil of Ysgol Pentrecelyn and Ysgol Maes Garmon in Mold, but brought up in Ruthin.

-In 1574 Dr Gabriel Goodman re-founded Ruthin School which was founded in 1284, making it one of the oldest private schools in the United Kingdom.
+In 1574 Gabriel Goodman re-founded Ruthin School which was founded in 1284, making it one of the oldest private schools in the United Kingdom.
 In 1590, Goodman established Christ's Hospital for 12 poor persons around St Peter's Church on the square, and was Dean of Westminster for 40 years (1561–1601).
 Ruthin School is now a co-educational boarding and day school, with 227 pupils overall, 145 of them boarders in 2014.
 In September 2013, the school bought Ye Old Anchor, after its closure as a hotel in November 2012, and converted it into a boarding house for 30 upper sixth-form students.